monacofj/kobrapy/docs/exercise-directions.md

      organization (this is indeed a both requirement of GNU GPL and a standard practice).

-     Also, once you're reusing code from KhobraPy, your software is considered a derivative work.
+     Also, once you're reusing code from KobraPy, your software is considered a derivative work.
 You're therefore expected to make proper attribution to the original author.